hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 ## Optimisation Level

-We can control many of the types of optimisation through compiler flags; flags specified on the command line at compile time.
+We can control many of the types of optimisation through compiler flags -- flags specified on the command line at compile time.
 For example, if we wanted to inline small functions (functions where the body of the call is smaller than the expected function call code), we could include the `-finline-small-functions` compiler flag to our command line.

 But usually we don't want to write out a exhaustive list of compiler options, and so instead we choose to specify an optimisation level that turns on a particular subset of optimisation flags for us.